By David Tomas, on 14 January 2022

 The human body is an extremely complex system.
 There are billions of ways drugs can interact with our bodies, and these calculations can quickly become overwhelming.

 It takes years and billions of dollars for pharmaceutical companies to design new drugs and bring them to market.
-If we can improve this process with quantum computing, we can save an enormous amount of cost and time, discover new applications for existing drugs, and empower experts to develop faster cures for diseases.
+If we can improve this process with quantum computing, we can save an enormous amount of money and time, discover new applications for existing drugs, and empower experts to develop faster cures for diseases.